C-command: Autism

 Recent research by Khetrapal and Thornton (2017) questioned whether children with Autism Spectrum Disorders (ASD) are capable of computing the hierarchical structural relationship of c-command.
 Khetrapal and Thornton brought up the possibility that children with ASD may be relying on a form of linear strategy for reference assignment.
 The study aimed to investigate the status of c-command in children with ASD by testing participants on their interpretation of sentences which incorporated the usage of c-command and a linear strategy for reference assignment.
 Researchers found that children with high-functioning autism (HFA) did not show any difficulties with computing the hierarchical relationship of c-command.
-The results suggest that children with HFA do not have syntactic deficiency however Kethrapal and Thornton stress that conducting further cross-linguistic investigation is essential.
+The results suggest that children with HFA do not have syntactic deficiency, but Kethrapal and Thornton stress that conducting further cross-linguistic investigation is essential.